IronWorker Environment & Stack Information

 Priority Queue Management

 Each priority (p0, p1, p2) has a targeted maximum time limit for tasks sitting in the queue.
 Average queue times will typically be less than those listed on the pricing page.
 High numbers of tasks, however, could raise those average queue times for all users.
 To keep the processing time for high priority jobs down, per user capacities are in place for high priority queues.
 Limits are on per-queue basis and are reset hourly.
 High priority tasks that exceed the limit, are queued at the next highest priority.
 Only under high overall system load should queue times for tasks exceeding the capacity extend beyond the initial targeted time limits.
-Usage rates will be based on the actual priority tasks run on, not the priority initially queued.

 |Priority||Capacity Per Hour Per User|